Emperor Wu of Liang: Late reign

 With Northern Wei divided into Eastern Wei and Western Wei in light of Emperor Xiaowu's flight, Emperor Wu initially continued to send his forces to make minor territorial gains on the borders, against both Eastern Wei and Western Wei, for several years.
 It had been the case throughout Emperor Wu's reign that he was overly lenient to his relatives and high-level officials, but the trend appeared to become more severe late in his reign.
 His sons, all imperial princes, also grew increasingly disobedient of central authority, often acting as de facto emperors within their provincial domains.

 In 535, the Liang general, Lan Qin led a successful expedition to conquer the Hanzhong region and forced the Western Wei to sue for peace.
+The Volcanic winter of 536 saw "a yellow ash-like substance" rain from the sky in large amounts.
+(Note: The effects of the volcanic winter seemed to have reached Liang territory the following year; there were hailstorms in Qingzhou in late summer that year, followed by snow in the region in early autumn.
+There was also food shortages throughout the year.)
 By 537, Emperor Wu was also at a détente with Eastern Wei, and ambassadors from both states often visited the other.
 With Eastern Wei and Western Wei locked into war, Liang was largely at peace.
 With Zhou She having died in 524 and Xu Mian having died in 535, Emperor Wu largely entrusted the government to Zhu Yi and He Jingrong (何敬容).
 While He was known for integrity, he lacked political skills, and Zhu became the de facto prime minister, wielding great power and amassing wealth.
 While Zhu was skillful and capable, he was also regarded as corrupt and jealous of others.
 His hold on power was particularly increased when He was dismissed in 544 over a corruption scandal involving the brother of his concubine.

 In 539, based on Zhu's recommendation, Emperor Wu carried out a reorganization of the provincial divisions, placing the provinces into five classes based on their sizes and populations.
 After the reorganization, there were 108 provinces in total (20 of the first class, 10 of the second class, eight of the third class, 23 of the fourth class, and 21 of the fifth class), with the smaller provinces often consisting of single villages in southern and southwestern border regions.

 In 541, the Vietnamese people of Jiao Province (交州, roughly modern Hanoi, Vietnam), dissatisfied at the cruel rule of the governor Xiao Zi (蕭諮) the Marquess of Wulin (Emperor Wu's nephew), declared a rebellion, led by Lý Bôn.
 The Liang forces could not put down Lý Bôn's rebellion quickly, and Lý Bôn eventually declared himself emperor of Vietnam in 544, fighting a guerilla war with Liang.
 Liang forces would not be driven out until 550.